 Personalized therapy for multiple sclerosis (MS)

-Find out about available and emerging treatment therapies for multiple sclerosis (MS).By Mayo Clinic Staff
+Find out about available and emerging therapies for multiple sclerosis (MS).By Mayo Clinic Staff

-Multiple sclerosis (MS) is a chronic inflammatory central nervous system disease that causes bothersome or disabling physical symptoms, including problems with mobility, vision, coordination, cognitive function, fatigue and pain.
+Multiple sclerosis (MS) is a chronic inflammatory central nervous system disease that causes often disabling physical symptoms, including problems with mobility, vision, coordination and cognitive function, as well as fatigue and pain.

-If you've been diagnosed with active or relapsing MS, your doctor may recommend immediate treatment with medications known as disease-modifying therapy (DMT).
-DMTs have been shown to affect the course of MS by reducing the number of relapses and delaying progression of disability to some degree.
+If you've been diagnosed with relapsing-remitting MS, your doctor is likely to recommend immediate treatment with medications known as disease-modifying therapy (DMT).
+DMTs have been shown to reduce the number of MS relapses and delay progression of disability to some degree.

-These medications are among the first DMTs approved for relapsing MS and are still commonly first line options for treatment.
-These first generation therapies include the following four interferon beta medications:
+Interferon beta drugs.
+These medications are among the first DMTs approved for relapsing MS and are still used as first line therapy.
+They include:

 - Avonex (interferon beta-1a)

 - Betaseron (interferon beta-1b)

 - Extavia (interferon beta-1b)